The comment period is closed but there are still ways to show support. Visit the TAKE ACTION section below for more insights.

 - While conflicts are present at a very minimal level, this proposed regulation in no way reflects the amount of oversight required to address infrequent problems.
 The notifications, overburdening management practices, and restriction of hives required is in no way commensurate to the scarce problems and encounters that are present anywhere in the US let alone NJ.

-Beekeepers across the state have been preparing and submitting their comments to the NJDA.
+Beekeepers across the state prepared and submitted their comments to the NJDA.
+Over 225 copies of comments were submitted during the public comment window.

 - To aid in this, the NWNJBA has created some versions that are far easier to read and review (see below)